gggeek/pinba_php/README.md

 - impact on system performances: the cpu time and ram used by this implementation (which runs on every page of your site!) are also bigger than the resources used by the php extension.
 It is up to you to decide if the extra load added to your server by using this package is worth it or not, esp. for heavily loaded production servers
+- the warnings raised when incorrect data is passed to the pinba php functions are of severity E_USER_WARNING instead of E_WARNING

 ## Notes